 Upon the banks of the Missouri River in St. Charles Missouri, William Clark and Meriwether Lewis set forth to discover the western frontier on May 21, 1804.
 The history and future of St. Charles is tied to the Missouri Riverfront.
 Historic Main Street in St. Charles served as the State Capitol from 1821 to 1826 and as a center for economic prosperity and growth for the developing nation.
 As the western development of this great nation occurred, development along the City of St. Charles riverfront remained isolated to approximately one quarter of the City's total riverfront due to impacts from a changing river and poor access to the rapidly developing new modes of transportation.
 Today St. Charles is prepared to unlock the potential of expanded riverfront development, and by doing so will create a center for economic activity for the St. Louis metropolitan region.
-The Bangert Island Riverfront Transformation Project will create approximately 4,000 jobs and stimulate approximately \$1.5 billion in growth.
+The Bangert Island Riverfront Transformation Project, known locally as "RIVERPOINTE", will create approximately 4,000 jobs and stimulate approximately \$1.5 billion in growth.

 The City of St. Charles has been working diligently to free a quarter of the City's riverfront from the constraints that have left this area blighted and underutilized for almost 200 years.
 In 2008 the City began efforts to reinvigorate 1.6 miles of riverfront located south of Interstate 70, which carries approximately 1 million vehicles a week, to the Family Arena.
 The City has partnered with the United States Army Corps of Engineers to do extensive river modeling and hydraulic design to ensure that the project will improve both the economic activity of the region and the environmental resources along the Missouri River.
-During the past 10 years the City of St. Charles has invested a significant amount of resources and time into the project, the City has acquired property to work with the United States Army Corps of Engineers and is currently poised to move forward with 325 acres of riverfront development.
-However, with all of this forward movement, challenges still exist in making this plan a reality.
+During the past 10 years the City of St. Charles has invested a significant amount of resources and time into the project and the City has acquired property to work with the United States Army Corps of Engineers and is currently poised to move forward with the riverfront development.